chenxingqiang/secret-learn/doc/faq.rst

 - some routines may be parallelized with OpenMP (for code written in C or Cython),
-- jax-sklearn relies a lot on numpy, which in turn may rely on numerical libraries like MKL, OpenBLAS or BLIS which can provide parallel implementations.
+- secret-learn relies a lot on numpy, which in turn may rely on numerical libraries like MKL, OpenBLAS or BLIS which can provide parallel implementations.